 PhD, MPhil, MS, New York University; BA, Cornell University

 Dawn Porter is a statistician who has published in Management Science and is the coauthor of Basic Econometrics (fifth edition).
 Prior to joining USC, she served on the faculty at Georgetown University.
 Professor Porter has consulted for KPMG Consulting, Ginnie Mae, Inc., and Toys R Us.

-MBA, University of Southern California; BS, CSU-Fresno
+MBA, University of Southern California; BS, California State University, Fresno

 Rex Kovacevich specializes in the direct marketing of retail and small business financial products.
-He is a recipient of the Golden Apple Award and the Faculty Award for Innovation in Teaching, and created Marshall's first online undergraduate core course.
+He is a recipient of the Golden Apple Award and the Faculty Award for Innovation in Teaching and created Marshall's first online undergraduate core course.
 While in the corporate world, he progressed through different product management and sales management positions with a major California bank.
 He has also done consulting work for several small and large organizations in the financial services industry.

 PhD, UCLA; MBA, BS, Old Dominion University

 Terance Wolfe is known for his work in strategic planning, executive development through team-building and coaching, and organizational assessment and change.
 He has authored book chapters and journal articles, and presented at conferences in the United States and abroad.
 Professor Wolfe's current interests are strategic mindsets, the development of strategic sense-making, and dimensions of high performance management.
 He has been a member of the Academy of Management, Strategic Management Society, World Future Society, World Affairs Council, Asian Business League, Institute of Management Consultants, and Society for Human Resource Management, and consults for a variety of private, public and not-for-profit organizations.